Six Of The Best Activities To Do With Kids In Canberra

 By: Lenore Pearson, ellaslist explorer

-Three hours from Sydney in the car with kids might be a big ask, but oh the possibilities once you get there!
+Three hours from Sydney in the car with kids might be a big ask (oh and 7 hours from Melbourne), but oh the possibilities once you get there!
 The nation’s capital is abundant with activities families can share, both indoors and out.

 Child (4 – 16 years): $17.50